A report of concern initiates a preliminary review and explanation of services:

 A formal complaint will begin a full investigation and could lead to disciplinary actions:

-- If you have experienced a policy violation, you may file a formal complaint against an employee or student.
+- If you have experienced a sexual misconduct policy violation, you may file a formal complaint against an employee or student.

-- For more information, speak to a Title IX Coordinator or review the Sexual Misconduct Policy.
+- For more information, speak to a Title IX Coordinator or review the Sexual Misconduct Policy (policy link at the bottom of this page).

-For more information, see the Sexual Misconduct Policy.
+For more information, see the Sexual Misconduct Policy (policy link at the bottom of this page).

 The University will protect the confidentiality of all individuals involved in a report or a complaint by refusing to disclose their identifying information to anyone outside the University to the maximum extent permitted by law.